Chargebackhit API Reference

 object

-This includes parameters such as system CAID ID, creation date, active status, merchant details, etc.
+It includes parameters such as system CAID ID, creation date, active status, and merchant details.

 Request samples